-For extractors with internal or inline motors, this should, at the very least, consist of an external duct termination with integrated non-return flaps (e.g.
+- For extractors with internal or inline motors, this should, at the very least, consist of an external duct termination with integrated non-return flaps (e.g. gravity shutter wall grille/louvre) and/or an inline backdraught shutter. - For wall-mounted motors, an inline backdraught shutter is recommended.